luoxh3/bleval/README.md

 ## 🔍 Overview

 The `bleval` package provides tools for evaluating Bayesian latent variable models, such as structural equation models (SEMs), item response theory (IRT) models, and multilevel models (MLMs).
-It uses **adaptive Gauss-Hermite quadrature** to approximate likelihoods by integrating out latent variables, supporting the computation of widely used Bayesian evaluation criteria, including:
+It uses **adaptive Gauss-Hermite quadrature** to approximate marginal likelihoods by integrating out latent variables, supporting the computation of widely used Bayesian evaluation criteria, including:

 -   **Deviance Information Criterion (DIC)**
 -   **Watanabe-Akaike Information Criterion (WAIC)**
 -   **Leave-One-Out Information Criterion (LOOIC)**
--   **Marginal likelihoods** for Bayes factor computation
+-   **Fully marginal likelihoods** for Bayes factor computation

 The package is particularly useful for researchers aiming to generalize their findings beyond observed units, as it emphasizes the importance of integrating out latent variables for predictive accuracy.